 Author:

-Anil Changaroth
+Picture of Anil Changaroth

 Anil, a Mediator, Arbitrator, Adjudicator, Advocate & Solicitor of Singapore, with a Master of Science in Construction Law and Arbitration (KCL & NUS), Solicitor of England and Wales, having qualified in 1993 as a Barrister of England and Wales (Middle Temple) and five-years career as an infantry officer, Singapore Armed Forces before that.
 Anil is in legal practice since 1995 and Managing Director (and General Counsel) of ChangAroth Chambers LLC.
 Anil was awarded the Law Society Ad Hoc Probono Services Assistance Scheme Champions in 2019.